ChungmanPARK12/API/README.md

 <h2>UPDATE Student</h2>

-Use the `UPDATE` method to update an existing student record by its ID, replacing all fields with new data.
+Use the `PUT` method to update an existing student record by its ID, replacing all fields with new data.

 * ### Result in Postman [Click here](https://github.com/ChungmanPARK12/BinarySearch.git)